Venture Capital Investments: Key Terms and Avoiding the Battle of the Forms

 - Often, topics covered by the NVCA forms will have a customary or even legal treatment under local law of the jurisdiction where a target is incorporated or operates its business, requiring adaptation of the documents that are likely better addressed from precedent shareholders’ agreements and by-laws, rather than the forms.

 From the perspective of many lawyers active in this market in Latin America, the approach that would most minimise risk to an investor would be to create an initial draft shareholders’ agreement that covers all of the topics addressed by the NVCA forms in an all-encompassing agreement.
 However, owing to the prevalence of these forms in the US market and the fact that US investors in subsequent, larger rounds may refuse to work with a previously executed shareholders’ agreement and may request to implement something similar to the NVCA forms as a cost-saving measure and to ensure consistency and ease of comparison across their portfolio companies, the most practical approach for many may be to accept the NVCA forms and to engage sophisticated counsel with experience in both Latin American M&A and VC transactions abroad who can take a critical and focused approach to properly tailor the agreements to the deal in question, specifically considering the cross-border nature of the transaction.

-Jared Roscoe is deputy general counsel and senior director and Stephen Pelliccia is director and senior counsel at SoftBank Group International.
+Jared Roscoe is partner and deputy general counsel at SoftBank Group International, and Stephen Pelliccia is head of legal at OpenStore.

 The NVCA form documents were created in 2003 by a group of in-house counsel and private practitioners in the venture capital space and posted to the NVCA website.
 Since then, the forms have been periodically updated by a working group convened by the NVCA, and additional forms have been created to address particular situations or industries.
 See https://nvca.org/model-legal-documents/ for the current collection of NVCA form documents.